 How much rate relief small businesses can get

-Properties with a rateable value below the lower threshold get 100% discount (doubled from the previous 50%).
+Properties with a rateable value below the lower threshold get 100% discount.
 This discount then decreases gradually until it reaches 0% for properties with a rateable value at the upper threshold.
 This sliding scale is called tapered relief.

 Example small business relief discounts